Lumics/Plantwatery/README.md

 ## Code
 <img src="images/code_parameters.png" width="800">

-To code is written for the Arduino framework with the PLatformIo IDE.
-PLease make sure to add a file called: "credentials.h" to the src folder (copy and rename the credentials_example.h and fill in the details).
+To code is written for the Arduino framework with the PlatformIo IDE.
+Please make sure to add a file called: "credentials.h" to the src folder (copy and rename the credentials_example.h and fill in the details).
 If you do not have a OTA server you can just leave the URL like it is or remove everything with OTA from the code.

 Make sure to change the hum_threshold, hum_offset and the watering times according to your needs.